What to Know About the 2021 Standards of Care for Type 2 Diabetes

 The ADA Standards of Care provides comprehensive, evidence-based recommendations for the diagnosis and treatment of people with type 1 diabetes (T1D), type 2 diabetes (T2D) and gestational diabetes.
 The full summary of revisions can be found here.

 As a person with type 2 diabetes, it’s important for you to know how the chronic illness is treated and how health professionals determine when to introduce certain medications as type 2 progresses.
 Also, as the number one person on your healthcare team, we hope this summary of the latest Standards of Care inspires you to stay informed about type 2 diabetes and make your healthcare visits more productive.

 What kind of information can you find in the Standards of Care?

 The Standards of Care provides information on topics such as:

-For the purposes of this guide, we’ll summarize the latest updates to the recommendations for people with Type 2 diabetes, as well as prediabetes.
-To read the full report by the ADA, you can find it here.
+For the purposes of this guide, we’ll summarize the latest updates to the recommendations for people with type 2 diabetes, as well as prediabetes.
+To read the full report by the American Diabetes Association (ADA), you can find it here.
 Please contact your doctor to discuss any changes to your diabetes management plan.

 Improving Health Outcomes by Assessing Socioeconomic Conditions

 How a person with type 2 diabetes is able to manage their condition can depend on their access to resources and care.
 In the new set of guidelines, the ADA recommends providers taking factors like food insecurity, housing security and homelessness, social support and other financial barriers when developing treatment plans for patients.
 Health inequities are related to the incidences of diabetes and its complications.